 Pick one change each week until you are comfortable with it.
 Then, add in another one!

 You can also work on changing the way you cook your favourite foods.
-Changing ingredients can help cut calories.
+Changing ingredients can help make it more nutritious.
 Click on each link for recipe makeovers that will help you reduce salt, sugar and fat.

 Tip 5: Make healthy choices when dining out

-Dining out is fun and it is nice to have a break from cooking.
+Eating out gives you a chance to experience a variety of foods and it is nice to have a break from cooking.
 But some restaurants serve very large portions, or use lots of salt and fat in their meals.
 It’s important to be prepared before you dine.
 Here are 10 tips that will help you make healthier choices when you are dining out.